 - Cleared the land and built a playground

 - Knocked down the old kitchen and rebuilt a new, properly functioning kitchen to provide good quality and healthy meals for the kids

-- Cleaned and painted the playground
+- Rendered and painted new buildings

 - Cleaned, tiled and painted the toilets to make them sanitary and usable